 First of all, the best advice that can be given to bad credit buyers is that they should work on repairing their credit before going after their dream cars.
 As long as they have an affordable and reliable vehicle to drive, fixing their credit should come first.

 Also, it may be difficult for consumers with damaged credit to trade in a vehicle in which they're underwater.
-This is because the kinds of lenders that are able to work with bad credit buyers have certain rules.
+This is because the kinds of lenders that can work with bad credit buyers have certain rules.
 For instance, they will typically only approve a loan for the total price of the car being purchased and no more.
 So, for these customers, rolling over negative equity might not be an option.

 When it comes to leasing with bad credit, depending on several factors, it may be possible.
 Depending on inventory levels, some captive finance companies are known to "buy deep" from time to time.
 This means that lease applicants with lower credit scores might be approved for lease contracts.
-Of course, whether or not you will be approved by a lender that is "buying deep" will depend on the severity of your bad credit.
+Of course, whether or not you will be approved by a lender that is doing this will depend on the severity of your bad credit.

 It is also good to know that lenders typically use a tiered system when assigning lease rates.
 Lessees with the best credit are assigned the best rates.
 However, if you have bad credit, you will fall into a lower tier.
 This means that it will be more expensive for you to lease a vehicle.